SCRT-HQ/VaporShell/docs/index.md

 ### Installing the Module

-To install VaporShell from the PowershellGallery, open Powershell and run the following command:
+To install VaporShell from the PowerShellGallery, open PowerShell and run the following command:
 `Install-Module -Name VaporShell -Scope CurrentUser`

-_If you would like to install for all users, run the following command in an **elevated** Powershell prompt:_
+_If you would like to install for all users, run the following command in an **elevated** PowerShell prompt:_
 `Install-Module -Name VaporShell`

 ***